no-private

 "boundaries/no-private":

-enabled: Enables the rule.0= off,1= warning,2= errorallowUncles: Optional.
-When set tofalse, disallows importing uncle elements.
-Default istruemessage: Custom error message for rule violations.
+allowUncles: Optional.
+When set totrue, allows importing uncle elements (siblings of the parent element).
+Default:false(uncle imports are disallowed unless you enable this option)message: Custom error message for rule violations.
 Note that the default message provides detailed information about why the error occurred, so only define a custom message if necessary.
 See error messages for more information

 Configuration Example